carolinecole25/CI-MS2-primrose_cottage/README.md

 * Code for find us page map taken from [Google API](https://developers.google.com/maps/documentation/javascript/examples/marker-clustering#maps_marker_clustering-javascript) and edited to fit project.
 * Code for find us page map taken from [Code institue](https://github.com/Code-Institute-Solutions/InteractiveFrontendDevelopment-Resume/tree/master/01-GoogleMaps/04-rendering_the_map) and editde to fit project.
 * Code for explore page places API taken from [Stack Over Flow](https://stackoverflow.com/questions/41970336/update-marker-and-place-types-using-radio-button-google-place) and amended to suit project
+* Code for the form taken from [Youtube](https://www.youtube.com/watch?v=WY4rvU4ImgE) and amended to fit project.

 ## Media
 * Images for the gallery page have been taken from [Above the Beach](https://www.abovebeachcottages.co.uk/cottage/prmros-primrose-cottage) website.